spatie/laravel-medialibrary/docs/advanced-usage/ordering-media.md

 weight: 6
 ---

-Laravel medialibrary has a built in feature to help you order the media in your project.
+This package has a built in feature to help you order the media in your project.
 By default all inserted media items are ordered by their creation order (from the oldest to the newest) using the `order_column` column of the `media` table.

 You can easily reorder a list of media by calling  ̀Media::setNewOrder`: